danBhentschel/techio-linux-fs-101-blockdevice/markdowns/03_end/01_review.md

 ## What is a block device?

 A block device is a piece of hardware that provides data access in blocks.
-It is typically used to describe a device that provides persistent data storage such as a hard drive or an SSD.
+The term "block device" is typically used to refer to a device that provides persistent data storage such as a hard drive or an SSD.

 ## Discovering block devices